 Many of the recommended uses for hydrogen peroxide in the garden are things that rarely need to be done and in many cases should not be done.

-Other things like killing gnat larvae or fungal infections might work in certain situations but we just don’t have the information needed to guide our actions, leaving us with home remedies that are haphazard at best.
+- Other things like killing gnat larvae or fungal infections might work in certain situations but we just don’t have the information needed to guide our actions, leaving us with home remedies that are haphazard at best.
+Just use gnat catchers like these ones on Amazon instead.

-Seed starting does fine when the basics are covered.
+- Seed starting does fine when the basics are covered—no need to add something like hydrogen peroxide.
 This may include advance preparations like scarification or stratification and providing warmth and moisture at sowing time.

-Using hydrogen peroxide to disinfect clean garden tools works, although there are likely better ways to do it.
+- Using hydrogen peroxide to disinfect clean garden tools may work at the right concentrations but there are better options including bleach or isopropyl (rubbing) alcohol.

 Personally, I’ve never seen a valid reason to use hydrogen peroxide for any garden tasks or problems.